3dverse/livelink/README.md

 https://www.asyncapi.com/docs/reference/specification/v3.0.0

-# LiveLink.js Core v1.0
+# Livelink.js Core v1.0

-Core implementation in JavaScript of the LiveLink protocol.
+Core implementation in JavaScript of the Livelink protocol.

 This is a module that MUST always be loaded at runtime.

-Handles the connection with the LiveLink Broadcast & Persistence Server and the connection with the Cluster Gateway hosting the session.
+Handles the connection with the Livelink Broadcast & Persistence Server and the connection with the Cluster Gateway hosting the session.

 Provides video decoding support and access to a local entity registry.